LNAT Multiple Choice Questions: Section A

 Had the passage said the following, then causation would have been clear:

 |"Mark Zuckerberg is a world class developer.
 And his tech company, Facebook, is now worth many billions of dollars because of this."

-All LNAT questions are equal, but some are more equal than others.
+All LNAT questions are equal in terms of marks, but some are harder than others.

-If a question is really bugging you and you just can’t work it out, discount clearly wrong answers.
+If a question is really bugging you and you just can’t work it out, discount clearly wrong answers as stated above.
 You should be able to get down to two options in most cases.

-Then… guess!
-Go with your gut and flag it.
-You can go back to it at the end of the test if you have time.
+Once you’re down to two answers and you really can’t pick, the best thing to do is just guess the answer!
+You can flag it for review and go back to it at the end of the test if you have time.